godotengine/godot-docs/classes/class_visibleonscreenenabler3d.rst

 - void **set_enable_node_path** **(** :ref:`NodePath<class_NodePath>` value **)**
 - :ref:`NodePath<class_NodePath>` **get_enable_node_path** **(** **)**

 The path to the target node, relative to the **VisibleOnScreenEnabler3D**.
 The target node is cached; it's only assigned when setting this property (if the **VisibleOnScreenEnabler3D** is inside the scene tree) and every time the **VisibleOnScreenEnabler3D** enters the scene tree.
-If the path is invalid, an error will be printed in the editor and no node will be affected.
+If the path is empty, no node will be affected.
+If the path is invalid, an error is also generated.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`